OneLink U Lesson 4

 Discuss some reasons why this gospel presentation did not go “smoothly”?

-Sharing Cross-Culturally
+Tips for Sharing Cross-Culturally

 The fundamental principles of sharing the gospel are the same everywhere, but there are a couple of things to keep in mind as you share cross-culturally.